kalabox/kalabox-app-php/docs/users/gui.md

 ![Site actions dropdown](../images/siteActions.png)

 If you click the "Actions" gear symbol on your new PHP app, you'll see a number of options.
-Select "Connection Info" to see the database credentials to connect to your apps database from a browser like [PHPMyAdmin](https://www.phpmyadmin.net) or [SQLPro](http://www.sequelpro.com/):
+Select "Connection Info" to see the database credentials to connect to your apps database from a browser like [PHPMyAdmin](https://www.phpmyadmin.net) or [SQLPro](http://www.sequelpro.com/) or to connect during the installation of your app.

 ![Connection info](../images/connectionInfo.png)

+The left side of your connection info will contain the credentials to connect to your database from an external client like SequelPro.
+The right side of the info will contain information you can use during the installation of Drupal.
+WordPress and Backdrop should be able to detect these settings automatically.

+You can also use the right side connection info for any local specific code.

 Deploying Your Work
 -------------------